philipthomasthoughtworker/My-System-Designs/Going-Green.md

   * Conclude by summarizing the problem and solution.
 * **User cases**
   * Who is going to use it?
+    * The basic customer that has accessibilty to either the internet and public or private transportation
   * How are they going to see it?
+    * Web site via the internet
+    * Kiosk at a mall
 * **Functional Requirements**
+  * The system needs to provide customer with a qoute for their personal electronic equipment (Phones, Cameras, etc.) based on it's classification
+    * **Clarifying question**
+      * Will the system allow customers to request multiple quotes (for multiple personal electronic equipments) within the same transaction to the service provider?
+      * What is the expiration date of the quote?
+  * On behalf of the service provider, the system needs to be able to arrange delivery of personal electronic equipment to the requesting customer
+    * Deliver the size appropriate shipping materials, label and postage based on the dimensions of the personal electronic equipment to the customer
+      * Service-level agreement on receiving the shipping materials, label and postage to the customer from the service provider
+      * Service-level agreement on sending the personal electronic equipment back to the service provider
+   * The system needs to be capable of managing personal electronic equipment inventory
+   * The system needs to be capable of inspecting and ranking the condition of the personal electronic equipment based on it's classification
+   * The system needs to be capable of arranging delivery of the personal electronic equipment to an approved recycling facility
+   * The system needs to be capable of creating an Ebay auction of the personal electronic equipment
+   * The system needs to be capable of arranging delivery of the personal electronic equipment to an Ebay auction winner
 * **Non-functional Requirements**
 * **Constraints**
   * Mainly identify traffic and data handling constraints at scale.